-The fourth model input variable in the above list specifies quantiles (0 p 1) to be used with the modeling organization’s distribution for the shape of the wind profile parameter, for example the Holland B profile parameter (or suitable alternative).
-Quantiles from 0 to 1 have been provided in the Excel input file “FormS6Input15Quantiles.xlsx” rather than specific values since modeling organizations may use different ranges and distributions for the Holland B profile parameter.
+The fourth hurricane model input variable in the above list specifies quantiles (0 p 1) to be used with the modeling organization’s distribution for the shape of the wind profile parameter, for example the Holland B profile parameter (or suitable alternative).
+Quantiles from 0 to 1 have been provided in the Excel input file “FormS6Input17Quantiles.xlsx” rather than specific values since modeling organizations may use different ranges and distributions for the Holland B profile parameter.

-As an illustration, if the quantile has been specified as 0.345 in the Excel input file, input the specific value of x into the model such that P(X x) = 0.345 where X is a random variable representing the modeling organization’s distribution for the Holland B profile parameter or other shape parameter used by the modeling organization.
+As an illustration, if the quantile has been specified as 0.345 in the Excel input file, input the specific value of x into the hurricane model such that P(X x) = 0.345 where X is a random variable representing the modeling organization’s distribution for the Holland B profile parameter or other shape parameter used by the modeling organization.

 If the last quantile input variable is used, describe how it was used and provide the specific values that correspond to the quantiles in Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
 That is, this quantile variable would be treated in the same manner as the Holland B profile parameter.